 III.
 The Translation and Interpretation Unit

-The Translation and Interpretation (T & I) Unit is responsible for spearheading all efforts related to language access at the DOE.
-It operates within the Division of Family and Community Engagement (FACE) to ensure that language access is a key consideration in all parental engagement initiatives and communications.
-The Unit:
+The Office of Language Access is responsible for spearheading all efforts related to language access at the DOE.
+It operates within the Division of Family and Community Engagement and External Affairs to ensure that language access is a key consideration in all parental engagement initiatives and communications.
+The Office of Language Access:

 - Develops and provides Language Access Kits to schools.
-Kits include a multilingual welcome poster, a Language Identification Guide to help determine the language spoken by a parent, sample I Speak Card for parents, sample Multilingual Language Access flyer for parents, an information brochure about the services provided by the T & I Unit, and an over-the-phone card for school safety agents that outlines how to obtain an interpreter.
+Kits include a multilingual welcome poster, a Language Identification Guide to help determine the language spoken by a parent, and sample I Speak Card for parents, among other resources.

 - Maintains outside language services vendor contracts.